iamsethi/cucumber-selenium/README.md

 ######################Setup MySQL############################
 sudo mysql
-create database db_example; -- Create the new database create user 'springuser'@'localhost' identified by 'ThePassword'; -- Creates the user grant all on db_example.* to 'springuser'@'localhost'; -- Gives all the privileges to the new user on the newly created database
+create database db_example; -- Create the new database create user 'springuser'@'localhost' identified by 'root'; -- Creates the user grant all on db_example.* to 'springuser'@'localhost'; -- Gives all the privileges to the new user on the newly created database